hjelev/go-net-tools/README.md

 # check_ssl

-check the issuer and the expiration date of a domain certificate
+Check the issuer and the expiration date of a domain certificate.

 ## Example: